nicolasferrari/Full-Stack-Projects/README.md

   CREATE VIEW wrong_requests as select time::date as date , COUNT(status) as error_requests from log where status != '200 OK' GROUP BY date, status;

   This view sum up the bad requests that happened in each day.
-The view has two fields that are date an error_requests that means the numbero of error request on each day.
-In this view I filter the statement for all the rows that have status distinct from 200 OK.
+The view has two fields that are date and error_requests that means the number of errors requests on each day.
+In this view I filter the statement for all the rows that have status distinct from '200 OK'.

-The second view that I created in the second question is called rigth_requests that consist in:
+The second view that I created in the third question is called rigth_requests that consist in:

   CREATE VIEW rigth_requests as select time::date as date, COUNT(status) as good_requests from log where status= '200 OK' GROUP BY date, status;

 This view has the same goal of the first view, but in this case, the final output are the total of correct requests from each day.
 I filter with the status equal to 200 OK to only work with the good requests in the log table.

-The third view that I created is a combination of the first and second view:
+The third view that I created is a combination of the first and second views:

 CREATE VIEW errors_good_requests as select rigth_requests.date, ROUND(cast(error_requests as decimal(7,2)) / cast(good_requests as      decimal(7,2)) ,4) as pct_errors from rigth_requests join wrong_requests on rigth_requests.date = wrong_requests.date;

 This view make the division between bad requests(error_requests field) and good requests(good_requests field) and call this field as pct_errors.
 To make this view, it was necessary to join the rigth_requests view with the wrong_requests view by the date field in order to have information for the same date in both tables.

 The final statement is :  select * from errors_good_requests where pct_errors > 0.01; that filter the errors_good_requests view for the rows or days that have a ratio of bad/good requests greater than 1%.